Configuring CrafterCMS on Docker for Local Development Tools

-Sometimes you’ll need to have the Authoring site repositories in your docker container available in the host filesystem, specially if you want to update the files from your IDE.
-To support access to your sites via a local IDE, we need to mount the Authoring site repositories directory to a host directory.
+Sometimes you’ll need to have the Authoring project repositories in your docker container available in the host filesystem, specially if you want to update the files from your IDE.
+To support access to your projects via a local IDE, we need to mount the Authoring project repositories directory to a host directory.

 Here are the steps: